Almond Harvest 2025: Between Yield Declines and New Opportunities – Can Mallorca Shoulder the Risk?

 Solutions: Technology, cooperation, policy

 There are concrete ways out of uncertainty.
 First: targeted conversion to drought-tolerant varieties and mixed plantings that buffer pests and dry spells.
-Second: investments in efficient irrigation – drip rather than sprinklers, coupled with solar energy for pumps.
+Second: investments in efficient irrigation – drip irrigation rather than sprinklers, coupled with solar energy for pumps.
 Third: more local processing facilities and joint marketing platforms, such as cooperatives that pool quality and negotiate better prices.
 Fourth: political support for water infrastructure and incentive programs for young farmers.

 What everyone can do